theKAKAN/thekakan.github.io/content/about.md

 # Hi There!

-I go by KAKAN (_They/Them_)
+I go by KAKAN (_He/Him_)

 ...or Hazel, based on one of my favourite characters and claimed eye colour.

-I'm a student as well as a data nerd, aiming to be a backend dev.
+I'm a student who likes playing with data, aiming to be a backend dev.
-I'm quite shy, but I like socialising with new people and learning new stuff!
+I like meeting with new people and learning new stuff!

-_It's rather exciting!_
+_It's fun!_

 ---